mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 - `MLPlugin` will check for a `routeProvider`.
 If it doesn't discover such, it'll try to guess your application type (i.e. Angular or React) by looking at `package.json` and discover the `tsconfig.json` file of the project.
 - If it succeeds, it'll invoke the `@mlx/parser` and collect all the routes, the associated with them chunk entry points, and their parent chunk entry point.
-- It'll initialize the `ClusterizeChunksPlugin` and `RuntimePrefetchPlugin`.
+- It'll initialize the `ClusterChunksPlugin` and `RuntimePrefetchPlugin`.

-**`ClusterizeChunksPlugin` is used for combining chunks** and **`RuntimePrefetchPlugin` is used for** injecting a small piece of code which will make our application **pre-fetch bundles based on the user's behavior, the provided data from Google Analytics, and the user's connection speed**!
+**`ClusterChunksPlugin` is used for combining chunks** and **`RuntimePrefetchPlugin` is used for** injecting a small piece of code which will make our application **pre-fetch bundles based on the user's behavior, the provided data from Google Analytics, and the user's connection speed**!

 ### Runtime Pre-Fetching